YDB AIM

 where,

-• gbl is the global variable name, e.g., ^ABC for which the specified triggers are to be removed.
-If omitted, all xrefs and triggers for xrefs are removed.
+• gbl is the global variable name, e.g., ^ABC for which the metadata is to be removed.
+If omitted, all cross references and triggers for cross references are removed as discussed above.

 • sep is the piece separator for values at that node; if unspecified or the empty string, the cross reference signature is entire node values.

-• pnum exists to allow the parameters of UNXREFDATA() to match those of XREFDATA() and is ignored.
-Note that it is not possible to remove the cross reference of one piece of a node.
+• pnum and snum exists to allow the parameters of UNXREFDATA() and UNXREFSUB() to match those of XREFDATA() and XREFSUB() and are ignored.
+Note that regardless of the values of these parameters, calling the functions removes the metadata for all pieces, and all subscripts.

 Operational Considerations

-• Any region to which ^%ydbAIMD* global variables are mapped should have NULL_SUBSCRIPTS set to ALWAYS.
+• Any region to which ^%ydbAIM* global variables are mapped should have NULL_SUBSCRIPTS set to ALWAYS, and implement standard null collation.

 • YottaDB recommends setting journaling and replication to the YDBAIM region to match the settings of the application database region(s) that AIM cross references.
 This is because AIM sets triggers in those regions to maintain AIM metadata in sync with application data.